 Nicotine Hijacks the Brain’s Pleasure-Reward-Memory Circuit

 The study found that overall, CBD didn’t affect nicotine withdrawal symptoms.
-And it didn’t completely stop cravings for cigarettes either.
-But it did affect the smokers’ responses to cues about smoking.
+And while it didn’t completely stop cravings for cigarettes either, it did affect the smokers’ responses to cues about smoking.
 One factor that contributes to addiction in general is that using an addictive substance, such as nicotine, releases a flood of the feel-good brain chemicals serotonin and dopamine.

 This pleasure-reward pathway in the brain is then activated whenever a person uses the substance again.
-And over time, that substance hijacks the brain’s normal production of serotonin and dopamine—the brain then stops producing them on its own without the presence of the addictive substance.
+And over time, that substance hijacks the brain’s normal production of serotonin and dopamine, and the brain stops producing them on its own without the presence of the addictive substance.
 This process is called reconsolidation.
 And for smokers, this means that when they’re under stress of any kind, the craving for nicotine becomes intense in order to release the brain’s comfort chemicals.

 But the pleasure-reward pathway has another component: memory.
 Repeated rounds of pleasure and reward create connections with memory and learning.
 The result is that things that have been associated with experiences of pleasure and reward also become wired into the circuit.
 This is how the brain learns to associate smoking with positive things and experiences.

 For example, being in a place that’s associated with smoking, visiting a smoking friend or even hearing a certain song can trigger the urge to light up.
 Cues like food or drink, or habitual behaviors that go along with smoking such as having a morning cup of coffee, can also trigger cravings for nicotine.